 Beyond the direct effect on farmer profits of program participation, we also consider the broader question of whether the benefits that we have estimated above are worth the overall costs of 1AF's intervention.
-Specifically, we conduct a simple cost-benefit analysis to determine the net economic impact of the 1AF program in Kenya.
+Specifically, we conduct a simple cost-benefit analysis to determine the net economic impact of the 1AF program in Kenya given our estimated treatment effects.
 In international aid discussions, the concept of value for money is often equated with return on investment (ROI) metrics.
-This approach more closely resembles a financial analysis than an economic cost-benefit analysis; in particular, the latter aims to capture the net contribution that an intervention makes to social welfare.
+That approach more closely resembles a financial analysis than an economic cost-benefit analysis; in particular, the latter aims to capture the net contribution that an intervention makes to social welfare.23